How Live Video Business Communications Can Engage Employees

 Simply using engagement and digital tools like live video for business communications isn’t enough to keep employees excited and committed.
 You have to be intentional about how you use them in order to make true meaningful change, said Hoffman.
 He recalled the early days of DigitalOcean where communicating the company’s vision to 100 employees was much easier.
 “As you get bigger, the challenge is how do you make people understand your vision?” he said, calling on growing companies to think big and “scale up” in their communications to communicate those values in an authentic way.

 “Do people feel like the vision of the business is aligned with theirs?
 Creating that sense of connection and communication is what drives engagement,” said Hoffman. “[Employees] are asking: ‘When good things happen to the company, do they also happen to me?
 Do they care about the things I care about?’
 The more you create that authentic connection – and it does not require a physical location – the more you drive that engagement,” he said.

 Assessing ROI of Business Communications

-Asked about the return on investment of business communications, Gao said livestreaming has become so second nature to WeWork that it is now a must-have in its communications.
+Asked about the return on investment of business communications, WeWork said livestreaming has become so second nature that it is now a must-have in its communications.

 “For us, it has become such a part of our culture.
 We’ve been doing it so consistently and everything is always within budget,” she said.
 “If it’s going to really provide that connection with our global employees, it’s totally worth it for us.”